Boston Criminal Defense Lawyer | OUI, Domestic Violence, Clerk Hearings | Serpa Law Office

 South Shore, Bristol County, and Cape Cod

-Indicted matters proceed in the Superior Courts; Serpa Law Office tries cases across Suffolk, Middlesex, Norfolk, Essex, Plymouth, Bristol, and Worcester Counties.
+Indicted matters proceed in the Superior Courts, and Serpa Law Office tries cases across Suffolk, Middlesex, Norfolk, Essex, Plymouth, Bristol, and Worcester Counties.
 See Massachusetts Criminal Defense Results.

 If you or a family member has been arrested, summonsed, or contacted by police anywhere in Massachusetts, the most valuable step is also the earliest one.
 Call Serpa Law Office at 617.936.0201 for a free consultation.
-Boston office: 20 Park Plaza #400A.
-Quincy office: 500 Victory Rd., Suite 400A.
-Available 24 hours a day.
+The Boston office is at 20 Park Plaza #400A, and the Quincy office is at 500 Victory Rd., Suite 400A.
+The office is available 24 hours a day.

 Client Reviews